Land Use IN THE AVENUES

 Master Plans helps guide various City departments as they review applications for development and make decisions as to what is important to the Avenues area.
 This document outlines the character of the Avenues and development guidelines important to all Avenues residents.
 What do you think should be included in an updated Avenues plan?
 The existing circa 1987 Avenues Master Plan can be seen HERE

-The City has prepared a preliminary report of the Existing Conditions of the Avenues that the new Avenues Neighborhood Plan will consider.
+As part of the update process the City prepared a preliminary report of the Existing Conditions of the Avenues that the new Avenues Neighborhood Plan will consider.
 More information about the City’s process, and the Existing Conditions Report can be seen HERE

 All city Neighborhood Plans must conform to the City’s main guide for development, which is the PLAN SALT LAKE document that can be seen HERE